Privacy notices - Building regulations privacy notice

 • if we receive a neighbour complaint, or complaint from a member of the public or organisation in relation to a matter of concern for our service and they provide us with data which relates to you

-We use the information that you have given us in order to administer and discharge the functions required of us under the Building Act 1984, the Building Safety Act 2022 and the Building Regulations (as amended) 2010 to make sure of:
+We use the information that you have given us in order to administer and discharge the functions required of us under the Building Act 1984, the Building Safety Act 2022 and the Building Regulations (as amended) 2010 to enforce:

 • the health, safety and welfare of people in and around buildings